Hugo ʕ•ᴥ•ʔ Bear Blog

 1.1.
 Gathering Synchronization Requirements

 Invariants are defined as constraints that make a certain state of the object invalid or valid.
-For example, NumberRange instance has two states upper and lower ranges, the lower-range value must always is lower than the upper one.
+For example, NumberRange instance has two states upper and lower that represents an integer range, the lower-range value must always is lower than the upper one.

 Post-conditions are defined as a state an object must have when it is transformed from the current state.
 For example, If the current state of a Counter is 17, the only valid next state is 18.